PearOrchards/underscores-heardle/README.md

 ## Credit To:
 - [shelly](https://not.apictureof.me) for the original underscores Heardle
 - the [underscores tracker](https://docs.google.com/spreadsheets/d/1iCQqZtmjrmcQzZEQdsn4ZViI2y3BUtCuyCQag011iK8/edit?usp=sharing) for an (incredibly) comprehensive list of underscores songs
-- everyone who's been watching the series
+- everyone who's been watching the series on YouTube <3